Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 If a child is being hospitalized, parents should bring a comforting object, such as a favorite blanket or stuffed toy.

 Because items often get lost in the hospital (especially when changing rooms), all personal items should be marked or labeled.
-Valuables (such as a wedding ring or other jewelry, credit cards, and large sums of money) should be left at home.
+Valuables (such as a wedding ring or other jewelry, credit cards, and large sums of money) should not be brought to the hospital.

 Hospital rooms may be private (one bed) or semi-private (more than one bed).
 Even in a private room, privacy is limited as staff members frequently go in and out of the room, and although they usually knock, they may enter before people can respond.

 Various tests, such as blood or urine tests, may be done to check for problems.
 Staff members may ask questions to determine whether people are likely to develop problems in the hospital or to need extra help after discharge from the hospital.
 People may be asked about eating habits, mood, vaccinations, and drugs taken.
-They may be asked a standard series of questions to evaluate mental function (called mental status testing Mental Status Testing ).
+They may be asked a standard series of questions to evaluate mental function (see table ).

 Intravenous (IV) lines